Sivakrishna777/Practice/README.md

 # Practice
 This is My First Repository

-Author - Dr.A.Siva Krishna Reddy
+Author - Dr.A.Siva Krishna Reddy ( Computer Science and Engineering)